telerik/xaml-docs/visual-studio-extensions/for-wpf-vs-extensions-project-creation.md

 For convenience the same project templates could be found under the __Visual C# -> Windows__ and __Visual Basic -> Windows__ nodes.

 After you click the __OK__ button, you get the Create New Project Wizard, provided by the Telerik UI for WPF Visual Studio Extensions.
-The wizard detects all the installed __Use Implicit Styles__ version of UI for WPF and lists them in a combobox.
+The wizard detects all the installed __Use Implicit Styles__ version of Telerik UI for WPF and lists them in a combobox.
 You can select a version which you want to be applied to your project.
 You can select what type of project to be created: Standard, Word-Inspired, Excel-Inspired or Outlook-Inspired.
 You can access the Create New Project Wizard through the Telerik menu when you need to create a new Telerik WPF application:

 The Create New Project Wizard lets you: